 My Canine Companion is a national charity founded on the 16th June 2011 by Cliona O’Rourke.
 Our main purpose is to provide highly trained and skilled service dogs to people with disabilities, particularly autism.

 My Canine Companion trains dogs to assist children and young adults living with Autism.
 We are committed to helping children with autism and their families gain independence, companionship and safety through the provision of highly trained and skilled Service Dogs.
 As a small organisation, My Canine Companion provides an outstanding, customised and individualised service which meets needs of each individual client.

-Our Service Dogs are fully trained to the standard of Assistance Dogs Europe, (ADEu).
-Each Service Dog costs the charity just over €10,000 to train.
+Our Service Dogs are fully trained to the highest standard over a 2 year training programme.
+My Canine Companion are candidates towards ADEu membership, Service Dog costs the charity just over €10,000 to train.
 The period of training covers the two years from birth right through to graduation as an Service Dog.

 Service Dogs make dramatic differences’ in the quality of life for children with Autism and their families.
 Not only do our dogs assist them physically, but these special dogs also become the child’s best and in some cases, only, friend.

 Examples of how a Service Dog helps a child and his/her family living with Autism.